accumulationvector/accumulationvector.github.io/_pages/supplements.md

 This strikes me as odd because I've always been taught that the majority of Vitamin C is not actually bioavailable at any given time when you take these supplements they are mostly going to waste.
 The data linked above seems to show that the only way to get any significant health benefit from them is to take them in a way that is very wasteful.

+## Vitamin D

+To be written when I take more and do a bit more experimenting.